 The human impact of travel technology is not limited to consumer behavioral patterns.

-Those on the business side of the industry are finding that to adopt the now-essential technologies, and to have any hope for success in the digital age, they must change they way they operate on a structural level — starting with eliminating any residual resistance to embracing technology.
+Those on the business side of the industry are finding that to adopt the now-essential technologies, and to have any hope for success in the digital age, they must change the way they operate on a structural level — starting with eliminating any residual resistance to embracing technology.

 Johannes discussed the structural changes hotel companies are now going through to make space for and to integrate new technologies — and with them, new roles for people:

-“Setting up marketing teams, having data-driven people to manage marketing channels…. getting their hands on the products, having a booking engine that needs to be optimised….”
+“Setting up marketing teams, having data-driven people to manage marketing channels…. getting their hands on the products, having a booking engine that needs to be optimized….”
 He stressed that both the human resources and tech requirements of a hotel business “need to work hand in hand.”

 For the businesses that aren’t “native technology companies,” as Johannes put it, trivago has started providing the technology, the integration of this technology and the expertise on how to use it, to support the digital generation of hotel marketers in finding success online.